-In conclusion, while it’s possible that having allergies may offer someone some protection- the connection between allergies and cancer is complicated and further research is necessary.
-The most important thing is to know and look out for the signs and see your doctor for any changes you notice.
-Days like Breast Cancer Awareness Day are really important in spreading knowledge and to educate the public.
+In conclusion, while it’s possible that having allergies may offer someone some protection- the connection between allergies and cancer is complicated, and further research is necessary.
+The most important thing is knowing and looking out for the signs and seeing your doctor for any changes you notice.
+Days like Breast Cancer Awareness Day are critical in spreading knowledge and educating the public.
 Breast cancer death rates have decreased by 40% in recent years!
 Let’s keep that number going down……

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.

 After learning about Dr. Eliana on-line, we contacted her in the hopes that she could provide a ‘normal’ restaurant experience for our family.